This post was last Updated on September 18, 2020

 As we’ve mentioned before, many of the camping spots are reserved for seasonal visitors.
 People who’ve been coming to Le Clapotis for years and have no plans to ever visit another naturist camping.
 The mix of a natural place (being located next to a lake in the forest and between vineyards) and the proximity of the beach also attracts an interesting mix of visitors.

 It’s pretty impossible to put a finger on it and to tell you that Le Clapotis is something for a certain type of visitor.
 Except that it’s obviously for naturists.
 There are surfers, visitors who spend every day at Leucate nude beach and others who come to rest or to visit the beautiful region.
 We saw young and less young and a large mix of different nationalities.
 But one thing is certain: Because all the spots are near to each other, Le Clapotis becomes a very social place.
-It took less than half an hour before we met our neighbour Nicole, we met Jean and Ann in the evening and several others whose names we had better written down.
+It took less than half an hour before we met our neighbor Nicole, we met Jean and Ann in the evening and several others whose names we had better written down.

 Reservations & Contact